k21971/EvilHack/README.md

 ## Installation

 Each OS type found under the `sys` folder has an installation guide for that particular operating system.
-Pre-compiled binaries (linux and windows) can be found here - https://github.com/k21971/EvilHack/releases
+Pre-compiled binaries for windows OS can be found here - https://github.com/k21971/EvilHack/releases

 For Linux (TL;DR version):